Information about applying to be a Learning Community Leader at Ohio University

 Qualifications and Characteristics

-A learning community leader should be a full-time Ohio University student in Fall 2018, with preference given to undergraduates.
+A learning community leader should be a full-time Ohio University student, with preference given to undergraduates.
 Applicants must:

-- be a current OU student in good academic standing with a 2.5 accumulative GPA or higher;
+- be a current Ohio University student in good academic standing with a 2.5 accumulative GPA or higher;

 - must be free of pending judicial charges and judicial probation during the semester of employment;